The Alabi Lab @ Cornell University

 Antimicrobials, including antibiotics, antivirals, and antifungals, are effective lifesaving therapeutics against pathogenic microorganisms.
 As the clinical pipeline of new antimicrobials runs dry, the emergence of resistance (bacterial and viral) against existing medicines poses a serious threat to public health.
 There is thus an urgent need for innovative, rationally designed molecular platforms that can be rapidly developed to combat resistant strains.
-To combat this issue, the Alabi lab is investigating the oligoTEA scaffold as a platform for development of antibacterial agents.
-Recently, a library of oligoTEAs made with amino N-allyl-acrylamide monomers demonstrated antibacterial activity against MRSA, B. subtilis, VRE, and S. epidermidis.
+To combat this issue, the Alabi lab is investigating a sequence-defined oligomer scaffold (oligoTEA) as a platform for the development of antibacterial agents.
 The structure, hydrophobicity, and charge of oligoTEAs can be easily tailored to yield compounds with antibacterial activity at low micromolar concentrations yet very low mammalian cell toxicity.
-These synthetic peptide mimetics operate via membrane permeabilization, similar to natural antimicrobial peptides.
-Our current research effort is directed toward creating a synthetic sequence-defined macromolecular prodrug that actively targets a pathogen of interest and releases a tailored antibacterial oligoTEA only in the presence of virulence factors emitted by the pathogen.
-This mechanism of action, similar to that used in the field of antibody-drug conjugates, should decrease the toxicity profile of the antibacterial agent while maintaining its potency.
+These synthetic peptide mimetics operate via membrane permeabilization, similar to natural antimicrobial peptides (e.g. polymyxins).
+Our current research effort is directed toward creating a synthetic targeted macromolecular prodrug that actively targets a pathogen of interest and releases a tailored membrane acting antimicrobial in the presence of host factors or virulence factors emitted by the pathogen.
+Our goal is to decrease the toxicity profile of the antibacterial agent while maintaining its potency.

 Fusion inhibitory lipopeptides